iZettle/sdk-android/README.md

 ### Card reader settings

-If you would like to provide a way to access card reader settings from outside the payment flow, you can use the following static method to get the intent.
+To access card reader settings from outside the payment flow, use the following static method to get the intent.

 ```kotlin
 val intent = CardReadersActivity.newIntent(context)